mihneamanolache/Simple-Python-Ransomware/README.md

 According to [**McAffe**](https://www.mcafee.com/enterprise/en-us/security-awareness/ransomware.html#:~:text=Ransomware%20is%20malware%20that%20employs,a%20victim's%20information%20at%20ransom.&text=A%20ransom%20is%20then%20demanded,quickly%20paralyze%20an%20entire%20organization.
 "McAffe"):
 > Ransomware is malware that employs encryption to hold a victim's information at ransom.

-**Simple Python Ransomare** is a simple tool built in Python that does exactly that, in under 100 lines of code.
+**Simple Python Ransomware** is a simple tool built in Python that does exactly that, in under 100 lines of code.
 This highlights both the power of Python, but also the the ease of building such a virus.

 ## Prerequisites
-**Simple Python Ransomare** is build in under 100 lines of code, mostly thanks to packages [Cryptography](https://cryptography.io/en/latest/ "cryptography") (`pip install cryptography`) && [python-dotenv](https://github.com/theskumar/python-dotenv "python-dotenv"), but also other packages (argparse, getpass, os, pathlib, smtplib, platform, email).
+**Simple Python Ransomware** is build in under 100 lines of code, mostly thanks to packages [Cryptography](https://cryptography.io/en/latest/ "cryptography") (`pip install cryptography`) && [python-dotenv](https://github.com/theskumar/python-dotenv "python-dotenv"), but also other packages (argparse, getpass, os, pathlib, smtplib, platform, email).

 Before you begin, ensure you have met the following requirements:
 * You have [Python 3.X.X](https://www.python.org/downloads/ "Python 3.X.X") installed